 What is Business Intelligence(BI)?

 In general, BI refers to that companies slice and dice data to look for patterns.
-Then they make business decisions.
+Then they make business decisions by the data sights.

 When I ask other people this question: Do you know what is Business Intelligence?